uboone/OpenSamples/README.md

 ## artroot format

 These samples are extracted from “artroot” files typically used by the experiment.
 The corresponding artroot files are stored on Fermilab disk spaces and have also been given open access, through [xrootd](https://xrootd.slac.stanford.edu/).
+Usage of these files is recommended only for users that are familiar with the software stack used by Fermilab neutrino experiments, which includes [art](https://art.fnal.gov/), [LArSoft](https://larsoft.github.io/), [root](https://root.cern.ch/), and uboonecode.

 Lists of xrootd urls providing access to the two samples can be found at these links: [inclusive neutrino interactions](public-artroot-bnb.list) and [charged-current electron neutrino interaction](public-artroot-nue.list).
-Usage of these files is recommended only for users that are familiar with the software stack used by Fermilab neutrino experiments, which includes [art](https://art.fnal.gov/), [LArSoft](https://larsoft.github.io/), [root](https://root.cern.ch/), and uboonecode.

 Sample | N events | N files | size
 -- | -- | -- | --
 Inclusive | 141,260 | 3400 | 787 GB
 Electron neutrino | 89,339 | 2151 | 761 GB

+We also provide the lists of xrootd urls corresponding to the files used for producing the "WithWire" HDF5 datasets: [inclusive neutrino interactions](public-artroot-bnb-withwire.list) and [charged-current electron neutrino interaction](public-artroot-nue-withwire.list).
+These are a subset of the full file lists reported above, which are used to produce the "NoWire" HDF5 samples.

 The content of the open artroot files has been documented in [this document](file-content-artroot.md), where the data product classes are documented in the [LArSoft doxygen pages](https://nusoft.fnal.gov/larsoft/doxsvn/html/).